emproy91/PlayWrightPOM/README.md

-# BlazeDemo Example for Playwright
+# Demo for Playwright whit flowers 🌺🌺🌺

 ## Installation.
 Provide clear and concise instructions on how to install your project and its dependencies.
 You can use the following command to install dependencies: